 A selection of coffee grinder machines

-The grinders featured here were selected from a long list of coffee grinders tested by BBC Good Food.
+The grinders featured here were selected from a long list of coffee grinders tested by Good Food.
 They performed best against our list of criteria, relative to other grinders that were either of a similar type or sold at a similar price.

 We tested the grinders by using them to grind several varieties of coffee bean, at levels of fineness to suit three of the most common brewing methods: cafetière, filter and espresso machine.